Tell us about your assignment

 According to the Vancouver citation format, referencing a journal article involves providing specific details about the article in numerical order.
 Here's a general guide on referencing a journal article in Vancouver citation style:

-1. Author(s): List the last name followed by the initials of all authors.
-For multiple authors, use commas to separate and an ampersand (&) before the last author's name.
+👤 Author(s) List the last name followed by the initials of all authors.
+Use commas to separate names and an ampersand (&) before the last author's name.
+Smith J, Brown R.

-2. Title of the Article: Use sentence case, where only the first word of the title and any proper nouns are capitalized.
+📄 Title of the Article Use sentence case (capitalize the first word and proper nouns).
 Italicize the title of the article.
+Advancements in genetic research.

-3. Title of the Journal: Italicize the title of the journal and abbreviate it according to the journal's standard abbreviation.
-If the journal has no abbreviation, write out the full title.
+📚 Title of the Journal Italicize the journal title and abbreviate it according to the journal's standard abbreviation.
+If no abbreviation exists, use the full title.
+Journal of Medical Genetics.

 How Do You Cite a Book in the Vancouver Referencing Style